SNURTEL/battle-city/README.md

 If the project does not compile, check [dependencies](#dependencies).

 ## Dependencies
-- cmake
+- CMake
 - Catch2 (version `v3.x`)
 - SFML
-- doxygen (only for generating documentation)
+- Doxygen (only for generating documentation)

 ### CMake
 Check if CMake is installed: